 Pushkin, the great Russian poet, novelist, and playwright, is considered to be the founding father of modern Russian literature.
-Dostoevsky's speech would later serve as a memorial to himself, as he died six months after he gave it.
+Dostoevsky's speech would later serve as a memorial to himself, as he died six months after giving it.

 The Pushkin Monument ceremony was much more than a memorial tribute to the late writer.
 It served as a philosophical battleground between two bitterly opposed sides vying for control over the future of Russia herself and the character of her people.